mle-modules

 The following code snippet exemplifies the usage of some of these MLE modules combined.
 For additional examples, please check the module documentation pages or have a look at our blog article.

-const bindings = require('mle-js-bindings');
+const bindings = await import('mle-js-bindings');

 // Read a large number as an Oracle NUMBER from SQL and add another ORACLE NUMBER to it.